This information is to guide homeowners, builders and developers in the correct disposal of foul and surface waters to reduce any risk of flooding.

 to the nearest public surface water sewer possibly with a restricted flow

-Please also note that for properties close to the beach, the Law does not now allow additional surface water to be drained to the foreshore without approval from the Transport and Technical Services department.
+Also note that for properties close to the beach, the Law does not now allow additional surface water to be drained to the foreshore without approval from the Transport and Technical Services department.

 Disposal of foul water